markromanmiller/dddr/README.md

 rotations first-class vector status in R, enabling usage as column types within `data.frame`s and `tibble`s.

-In contrast to most spatial R packages like `sf` that work with geographic, 2-dimensional data, `vrmvrm` works best with 3-dimensional data.
+In contrast to most spatial R packages like `sf` ir `rspatial` that work with geographic, 2-dimensional data, `vrmvrm` works best with 3-dimensional data.
 The origin of this package was to analyze behavioral data (e.g, hand motion, head direction) in studies of virtual and augmented reality.

 [![Build
 Status](https://travis-ci.com/MrMallIronmaker/vrmvrm.svg?branch=master)](https://travis-ci.com/MrMallIronmaker/vrmvrm)